ApaeP/pest_control/README.md

 ### ⚠️ Disclaimer

 This is `v0.0.1`.
 I built this in a fit of rage.
-It's not optimized, nor tested.
+It's not optimized, nor really tested for production.
 It probably has bugs.
 But hey, it works on my machine™ 👨‍💻.

 If you want to laugh at my code, improve it, or add more ways to mess with bots, **PRs are welcome**.
 Let's be chaotic together 😄.